Exams

 Scientific Thesis

-Registration for the first examination requires a successfully completed Scientific Thesis.
-You can take the Scientific Thesis in any of the subjects you have studied, including in the subject area of ‘Primary School Pedagogy and Didactics’.
+To register for the first state examination, you must have successfully completed an admission paper.
+You can take the admission paper in any of the subjects you have studied, including in the subject area of ‘Primary School Pedagogy and Didactics’.

 Written and Oral Exams

-Information events about the oral and written examination take place every semester, where you can get comprehensive information about the individual exam contents and procedures.
-You can find information about the date in the study group on Stud.IP.
+Information events about the oral and written examination take place every term, where you can get comprehensive information about the individual exam contents and procedures.
+You can find information about the date in the study group on StudIP.
 Register for the corresponding event on StudIP.

 Oral Exams